 Statute of Limitations in Forfeiture Cases

 If your property was seized for forfeiture, you should act quickly to retain an experienced attorney.
-Your attorney must act quickly to preserve evidence (including any surveillance video of the detention or seizure) and file a claim for court action within 35 days of the issuance of the notice of seizure.
+Your attorney must act promptly to preserve evidence (including any surveillance video of the detention or seizure) and file a claim for court action within 35 days of the issuance of the notice of seizure.

 The Civil Asset Forfeiture Reform Act of 2000 (CAFRA) imposes other statutory deadlines in forfeiture cases, including: